-With so many options available and little guidance in terms of how best to navigate the options, many people let their pocketbook be the deciding factor.
+With so many options available and little guidance in terms of how best to navigate the options, it’s easy to let the cost be the deciding factor.

-Especially after living through the crisis of addiction – a bankrupting experience for many families – money is certainly an issue.
+Addiction can be a bankrupting experience for many families, and so for many, financial strain may make the decision to get treatment a difficult one.
 But the good news is that even if money is tight, your family doesn’t have to forego effective and comprehensive treatment for you or your loved one.
 There are a number of affordable options as well as resources to pay for treatment costs.

 If you do not have health insurance, it may be less expensive to secure a policy and use it to pay for the costs of treatment than it would be to pay for the entire bill out of pocket.
 Take your time and explore your options, taking care to find out what addiction treatment services are covered and in what amount, copays that are relevant, deductibles that may apply, and how the policy handles other related issues such as long-term therapeutic care and detox or maintenance medications.